For a copy of our group leaflet click here.

 We have taken part in consultations, such as the Council’s and West London waste strategy, lobbying MPs as part of the Big Climate Connection.
 Members have also sat on the board of the now-defunct Green Zones project, and we also have links with other groups such as Brent Campaign against Climate Change, Brent Sustainability Forum, Kensal to Kilburn and Willesden Transition Towns, and Local Fruit Harvesters.
 Currently we are campaigning for a sustainable Brent Cross redevelopment (members set up the high-profile BXC Coalition campaign group), on FoE’s Energy campaign against fuel poverty and a campaign for better air quality in Brent.

 Brent Friends of the Earth meet every month.
-Meetings are open to all - please just let us know that you are coming by using the contact page.
+Meetings are open to all.
 Please check the home page for the date and venue of the next meeting.

 Joining Brent Friends of the Earth